 - The first 100 submissions that meet these guidelines will be displayed in our online exhibition.

 - Artists will be notified of acceptance in April/May 2022.

 - Potential inclusion in survivor interview series.

-- Potential inclusion in promotional materials for the exhibit (including Mad in America social media and email promotions).
+- Potential inclusion in promotional materials (including Mad in America social media and email promotions).